|Program||Myriarch for Java|

 Myriarch creates a folder called

-Myriarch in the current user’s home directory to store saved simulations, as well as temporary files for the help system.
+Myriarch in the current user’s home directory to store saved simulations.
 If creation of that folder fails, Myriarch will attempt to store simulations directly in the current user’s home directory.

 |IntelliJ project file|